-Compensation awarded to, earned by, or paid to the Corporation's executive officers during 2007, who are listed in the tables below, consists principally of the following:
+Compensation awarded to, earned by, or paid to the Corporation's executive officers during 2008, who are listed in the tables below (the "named executive officers"), consists principally of the following:

-- · Salary paid on a bi-weekly basis, - Annual cash bonus paid in the first quarter of the following year, - · Nonqualified stock options which are granted each year and vest over the subsequent four years, - Performance stock units which are granted each year and vest based on the Corporation's performance over the subsequent three-year performance, - Restricted stock units which were granted to two executive officers in 2007 and vest after five years.
+- · Salary paid on a bi-weekly basis, - Annual cash bonus paid in the first quarter of 2009, - · Nonqualified stock options which are granted each year and vest over the subsequent four years, - Performance stock units which are granted each year and vest based on the Corporation's performance over the subsequent three-year performance period, and - Restricted stock units which were granted to the chief executive officer in 2008 and vest one-third on each of January 1, 2009, 2010 and 2011.

-The Corporation has entered into key executive severance agreements with certain of its executive officers, and all of the executive officers are covered by the Corporation's severance practices.
-Other compensation paid to executive officers is not material.
+The Corporation has entered into key executive severance agreements with certain of its named executive officers, and all of the named executive officers are covered by the Corporation's severance practices.
+Other compensation paid to the named executive officers is not material.
 The Corporation generally does not provide any pension, profit sharing or other similar retirement benefits, or many of the executive perquisites typically provided by other companies to their senior executives.

 Each element of compensation of the chief executive officer is approved by the Compensation Committee.
-Each element of compensation of the other executive officers is recommended by the chief executive officer and approved by the Compensation Committee.
+Each element of compensation of the other named executive officers is recommended by the chief executive officer and approved by the Compensation Committee.